Ben Halloran: Brisbane Roar

 Following the demise of Gold Coast United at the end of the 2011–12 season, Halloran attracted a lot of interest from Melbourne Victory, Brisbane Roar and "at least three other A-League clubs" for his services for the 2012–13 season.
 On 13 May 2012, it was announced that Brisbane had signed Halloran on a three-year deal with the 2011–12 Champions.
 In Halloran 's seventh match for the roar he would score his first goal against Sydney FC.
 Halloran would have a quieter year than the one before but played more matches.

 Halloran started 18 matches but was forced to come on as the substitute 10 times.
 Halloran scored four goals in his time at Roar including the winning goal in the 83rd minute against Adelaide United.
 After the match his Manager, Mike Mulvey said "Ben needs to be more of a team player", which Halloran understood.

 Fortuna Düsseldorf

 On 22 May 2013, It was announced that Halloran had requested a move to Fortuna Düsseldorf (German 2.
 Bundesliga), a request that was approved by Brisbane Roar.
 The transfer amount was said to be around $400,000.
 On 7 October 2013, Halloran made his debut for Fortuna Düsseldorf against Greuther Fürth.
 Ben would play the entire match on the right wing in the 2–1 win.
 Halloran scored his first goal for Düsseldorf's first team in his sixth appearance, and in the 70th minute, with the goal equalizing the score and snatching a point for his team.

 1. FC Heidenheim

-On 23 June 2015, it was confirmed that Halloran had left Dusseldorf for fellow 2.
+On 23 June 2015, it was confirmed that Halloran had left Düsseldorf for fellow 2.
 Bundesliga side, 1.
 FC Heidenheim on a 3-year deal.

 On 26 July 2015, Halloran made his debut as a substitute against 1860 Munich in a 1–0 win.